-I make two types.
-Red Wine Vinegar and Apple Cider Vinegar.
-Vinegar making is very easy though there are some specifics you need to know to be successful.
+This guide on How to Make Vinegar shares details of making both Red Wine Vinegar and Apple Cider Vinegar.
+It’s more delicious than store-bought vinegar and is easy with some specifics you need to know to be successful.

 - 1 gallon wide-mouth glass jar preferably with a metal spigot (can be larger than 1 gallon).
 NOTE: must be glass or ceramic crock; plastic with interact chemically with the vinegar.

 - Cheesecloth and rubber bands

 - A vinegar ‘mother’ (see Where To Buy below)